 Digital banking for individuals and businesses

-I have tried and tested the main options in the market, Wise and N26.
-Personally, I prefer to use a N26 account, with Wise for international transfers.
+I have tried and tested the main options on the market, Wise and N26.
+Personally, I prefer to use a N26 account, and Wise for international transfers.
 All done online!

-In the case of Wise, the biggest highlight is the international transfer service and the multi-currency account.
-You can open an account and save money while dealing with several currencies.
+In the case of Wise, the biggest highlight is the international transfer service and the multi-currency accounts.
+You can open an account and save money while dealing with numerous currencies.
 You also have the bank details of 6 countries in the same space.

 N26 offers 5 monthly withdrawals at no cost, worldwide debit payment, and full integration with Wise.
 Both the financial and administrative aspects of being a digital nomad have never been so convenient!